gammasoft71/xtd/docs/downloads.md

 4. Create as many applications as you want with xtd.forms.

-# Build and run your first xtd application
+# Build and run your first xtd.forms application

 Use internal tools installed with xtdc-gui.